mautic/developer-documentation-new/docs/design/feedback.rst

 .. vale on

 When developing features, it's crucial to ensure that Users receive clear feedback and guidance when certain information or data isn't available.
-Instead of simply hiding tabs or displaying zeroed metrics, for example, adopt a proactive approach to inform and guide Users.
+Instead of hiding tabs or displaying zeroed metrics, for example, adopt a proactive approach to inform and guide Users.

 Fundamental principles
 ----------------------